 Conclusion:

 Although being productive and working hard towards your goal might seem appealing, we need to acknowledge that all of us are humans who feel tired and need rest at the end of the day.
-Thus, it is key to mindfully take time off and prioritize self-care for a few days for overall improvement and mental well-being.
+Thus, it is key to mindfully take time off and prioritise self-care for a few days for overall improvement and mental well-being.

 References: